barry-jones/live-documenter/README.md

 ![Live Documenter](/readme/images/command-line-output.png)

 #### API Library
 A DLL that can be referenced by projects to automatically generate documentation at runtime.

-#### PE Viewer
-An unfinished application that provides a simple view of metadata tables available in .NET libraries.
+Details of the API and how to use it can be found in the [documentation][1].

 ## Installation
 This will only work on Windows at the moment, work is ongoing to transfer to netstandard and to make everything except the desktop application cross platform on .NET Core.

 The installers are provided in the release pages for the [latest version](https://github.com/barry-jones/live-documenter/releases) MSI files are provided seperately.
-To install download required MSI files from the release page and run the installer.
+To install, download the required MSI files from the release page and run the installer.

 ## Build Latest